fenago/natural-language-processing-workshop/lab_guides/Lab_8.md

     Note

-    The full solution to this activity can be found on page 418.
+    The full solution to this activity can be found below.

 Summary